 Jamie joined the Society in 2014 as Finance Manager, became the Finance Director in 2015 and the Chief Executive in 2019 and continues to oversee the Society's finance function.
 Jamie qualified as a certified accountant within a large regional accountancy firm, assisting small to medium businesses and preparing statutory financial accounts.
 Jamie also has experience of working within Risk Management at a global law firm.
-Jamie enjoys running and playing a variety of sports and lives with his wife, son and daughter in South Yorkshire.
+In 2024 Jamie became a school governor at a local primary school.
+Jamie enjoys running and playing a variety of sports and lives with his wife and two children in South Yorkshire.